-FURTHER MATHS Examination board: Pearson
+FURTHER MATHS Examination board: Pearson Contact Dr: Wilkin

-matics GCE Advanced Level.
+This A level course may be taken in addition to the Mathematics GCE Advanced Level.
 It is suited to those with a passionate interest in Mathematics and who are likely to study a course of a mathematical nature beyond A level.
 This might be any branch of Mathematics or a degree in physics, engineering or economics.
 Top flight universities will often only consider students who have studied Further Mathematics for a place on these courses.